India’s Cashify raises $12M for its second-hand smartphone business

 Cashify estimates that the used smartphone market in India will see 90 million phones sold this year, with as many as 120 million trading by 2020.
 That’s close to the 124 million shipments that analysts estimate India saw in 2017, but with surprisingly higher margins.

 A reseller can make 10 percent profit on a device, Manocha explained, and Cashify’s own price elasticity — the difference between what it buys from consumers at and what it sells to resellers for — is typically 30-35 percent, he added.
-That’s more than most OEMs, but that doesn’t take into account costs on the Cashify side which bring that number down.
+That’s more than most OEMs, but that doesn’t take into account costs on the Cashify side, which bring that number down.

-“When I sell to a reseller, the margins aren’t that exciting which is why we want to sell direct to consumers,” the Cashify CEO said.
+“When I sell to a reseller, the margins aren’t that exciting, which is why we want to sell direct to consumers,” the Cashify CEO said.

 The startup has plenty going on at home in India, but already it is considering overseas possibilities.

-“We will focus on India for at least next 12 months but we have had discussions on markets that would make sense to enter,” Manocha, explaining that the Middle East and Southeast Asia are early frontrunners.
+“We will focus on India for at least the next 12 months, but we have had discussions on markets that would make sense to enter,” Manocha said, explaining that the Middle East and Southeast Asia are early frontrunners.

 “We are working very closely with one of the Chinese players and figuring out if we can do some business in Hong Kong because that’s the hub for second-hand phones in this part of the world,” he added.